jamesericdavidson/jamesdavidson.xyz/content/testimonials.md

 ---
 date: 2025-01-03
-description: "Jibber Jabber with Jim guests detail their experience on the podcast - as heard on Swing with Jim."
+description: "Praise for the Jibber Jabber with Jim podcast, as heard on the Swing with Jim show."
 slug: "testimonials"
 title: "Testimonials - Jibber Jabber with Jim"
 type: "page"
 ---

+Praise for the Jibber Jabber with Jim podcast, as heard on the Swing with Jim show.

 ## Sean Tilson